Getting Over It with Bennett Foddy: Gameplay

 The player-controlled character ascends a mountain using only a hammer.

 Getting Over It revolves around the player-controlled character, residing in a large metal cauldron and named Diogenes in reference to the pot-dwelling philosopher.
 He wields a Yosemite hammer, which he can use to grip objects and move himself.
 Using the mouse or trackpad, the player tries to move the man's upper body and sledge hammer in order to climb a steep mountain.
 As the player progresses up the mountain, they are at a constant risk of losing some or all of their progress; there are no checkpoints.

 The game concludes when the player reaches the highest point of the map, entering space.
 Closing credits fade in, where at the conclusion, a message asks players if they are recording the gameplay.
-If the player indicates that they are not, the game provides access to a chatroom populated by other players who have recently completed the game.
+If the player indicates that they are not, the game provides access to a chatroom populated by other players who completed the game.
 Getting Over It is accompanied by voice-over commentary from Bennett Foddy discussing philosophical observations he makes of the climb up the mountain, as well as his own inspirations for and experiences developing the game.
 Additionally, the commentary provides quotations relating to disappointment and perseverance when significant progress is lost by the player, as well as when the player reaches certain milestones in the game.